Freshwater Weekly Fishing Report Week of June 26, 2024

 Bob Sandlin

 GOOD.
-Water slightly stained; 74 degrees; 0.70 feet above pool.
+Water slightly stained; 89 degrees; 0.10 feet above pool.
 Channel catfish are excellent in 15-20 feet of water on standing timber and brush piles with stink bait.
 Blue catfish are good shallow rocky areas with fresh cut bait.
-Crappie are fair on brush piles in 20-30 feet of water with jigs or minnows.
-White bass are schooling on the surfaces late in the evening busting the service chasing shad.
-Rooster tails and small swimbaits.
+Crappie are good on brush piles and standing timber in 25-30 feet of water with jigs or minnows.
+White bass are biting small white grubs or spinnerbaits gravitating near structure.
+Largemouth bass are good on chatterbaits and creature baits.
 Report by Joey Crews, Lake Bob Sandlin Chubby Chaser Guide Service.
-Black bass are slow around retaining walls and main lake points.
-Try shad and bream patterns, also, small clouser type baits.
-Bream are slow while the water is murky and water level is high.
+Black bass should be receptive to topwater frogs in shad or bream patterns, and clouser type baits around grass and retaining walls.
+Bream are slow with water clarity and high water is not good.
 Report by Guide Alex Guthrie, Fly Fish Fork Guide Service.
+Bass are fair with fish in transitioning to deeper water summer patterns.
+Target points with deep running crankbaits and perseverance in 15-20 feet of water.
+Night fishing around the lights is starting to pick up.
+Report by Mike Stroman, R & R Marine.

 Brady